taka7peace/Ramain_derivery_analysis/README.txt

 Welcome to my repository
 I am from Japan
-I tried my intern projects translate to English thank you so much i love people who working hard for better world and respect, peace!
+I tried my intern skills to here data sets are all from public thank you so much for visiting